mmcatcd/telegram-llm/README.md

 - `/_user_id` - Get your user ID
 - `/_chat_id` - Get the current chat ID (admin only)
 - `/private` - Process a message privately (admin only)

+## Special Syntax

+- `@web your search query` - Search the web for information related to your query
+- `@https://example.com` or `@example.com/page` - Scrape a webpage and include its content in the LLM context

 ## Testing